newrelic/nr1-quickstarts/INSTALLATION.md

 After you've succcesfully installed the CLI, run the following commands:

-1. Go to nerdlet directory: `cd packages/nerdlet/`
-2. Publish nerdpack into your personal account: `nr1 nerdpack:publish --channel=STABLE`
+1. Publish nerdpack into your personal account: `nr1 nerdpack:publish --channel=STABLE`
-3. Deploy the pack: `nr1 nerdpack:deploy --channel=STABLE`
+2. Deploy the pack: `nr1 nerdpack:deploy --channel=STABLE`

 You should now see the Quickstarts nerdlet if you go to `Apps` in New Relic One.
 Follow the instructions to add it to your accounts.